 Harbor Tours and Whale Watching Tours From Long Beach and San Pedro

-Spirit Cruises and Yacht Parties offer Long Beach and LA harbor tours from Shoreline Village in Long Beach and Ports O' Call Village in San Pedro.
-Spirit Cruises also offer public dinner cruises from San Pedro and is available for charters.
+Spirit Cruises and Yacht Parties offer Long Beach and Los Angeles harbor tours from Shoreline Village in Long Beach and Ports O' Call Village in San Pedro.
+Spirit Cruises also offers public dinner cruises from San Pedro and is available for charters.

 02 of 10

 Whale Watching From Marina Del Rey and Newport Beach

 In addition to the two companies departing from Long Beach and San Pedro, companies depart from Marina del Rey and Newport Beach for dinner cruises and champagne brunch cruises.
 There are also Friday Night Blues Dinner Cruises from Marina del Rey.

 Search Goldstar.com for occasional discount tickets on dinner and party cruises.

 Sport fishing cruises and charters are offered at Pierpoint Landing in Long Beach, in Marina del Rey, Redondo Beach, and Newport Beach.Continue to 5 of 10 below.

 Tall Ship Tours

 Some tall ships based in Southern California marinas offer regular public sails including dinner or BBQ sails, whale watching, and adventure sails, and others only have periodic public excursions, since most of them are kept busy by youth training programs.

 You don't have to go to Venice, Italy, to enjoy the romance of a gondola ride.
 There are many companies offering gondola tours of Los Angeles and Orange County marinas, canals, and islands.